Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/ionic-master-detail-view.md

   - ionic
 ---

-Yesterday we added [API results to our Ionic app](https://daily-dev-tips.com/posts/ionic-getting-pokemon-cards-from-an-api/), let's see how we can introduce a detail view to this.
+Yesterday we added [API results to our Ionic app](https://daily-dev-tips.com/posts/ionic-getting-pokemon-cards-from-an-api/).
+Let's see how we can introduce a detail view to this.

 Meaning someone should be able to click on a specific card which should open up a detail screen with more information.

-The end result will look like this:
+The result will look like this:

 <video autoplay loop muted playsinline>
   <source src="https://res.cloudinary.com/daily-dev-tips/video/upload/q_auto/ionic-master-detail_wdn1pz.webm" type="video/webm" />